 Now we can move on to the next element of our composition and add the "where your" words right above the heart shape.

-You can experiment with the Hard Round Brushes or Calligraphic Brushes of Adobe Photoshop to achieve a hand-written effect if you have a firm hand and a graphic tablet.
+You can experiment with the Hard Round Brushes or Calligraphic Brushes of Adobe Photoshop to achieve a hand-written effect if you have a firm hand and a graphics tablet.
 Or you can follow the same technique as we used for the word "heart".

 So let's write out the phrase "where your" on paper using the brush pen, and then scan it and bring it into Photoshop to make it clean and contrasting using Levels (Control-L).
-Next, use Select > Color Range to select the black letters, Copy (Control-C) them and Paste (Control-V) right into the poster.
+Next, use Select > Color Range to select the black letters, Copy (Control-C) them, and Paste (Control-V) right into the poster.
 Use Free Transform (Control-T) to rotate and resize the words, making them fit the top part of the heart shape.

 Don’t forget to Image > Adjustment > Invert the layer to make the letters white.

 As you can see from the screenshot below, I’ve also started adding red dots and strokes along the left edge of the heart in the same way as we did for the word "heart".
 It gives an intricate and playful look to the overall design of our poster, so let’s stick to it, adding more ornamental details of this kind.

 Continue adding those minor decorative details around the heart, using the Hard Round Brush with 100% Opacity and Flow.

 As soon as we’ve finished the heart, let’s move to the top of our poster and draw a stylized roof of our house in the same ornamental style.
 Make a New Layer, set the foreground color to light blue, and vary the size of the brush, making the triangular base of the roof a bit thicker than those dots and strokes around it.

 I’m adding a swirling element by the right side of the roof, depicting some very simplified, almost abstract smoke from the fireplace chimney.